 At one point I had my sights set on becoming the next Martha Stewart.
 I made some serious insta worthy cupcakes and baked goodness.
 In more recent years I ventured into the apparel manufacturing and retail space.
 Good thing I now know everything about the design and stitching of men’s and women’s underwear.
 It’s bound to come in handy someday.

 Phewph!
 When I look back, that’s a lot of stuff.
 But it’s all good because it means I’ve been exposed to a lot of different work situations - from public to private sector, humanitarian to corporate aims, from employee to entrepreneur, from North America to overseas (I even did some work in Africa and Central America).
 All these experiences have better prepared me to be a coach and help my clients with their own career journey.

 While I bring my own unique style to my coaching I studied Life Coaching under Dr. Martha Beck, Harvard-educated coaching expert of O Magazine and the Oprah Winfrey Show.
 Her work speaks to me because I believe we need an approach to our career and life that’s both rational and soulful.

 Because there’s what your mind says and then what your heart says.
 There’s logic and then how you feel about it.
 And both matter.

-Save yourself some of the wild goose chase (see above).
+Save yourself some of the wild goose chase (see above LOL).
 If you’re feeling like your heart and mind could use a realignment (a reunion of sorts) in the career department then:

-2. Enter your email ↓ below ↓ to get FREE career guidance, and light to steer by direct to your inbox.
+2. Enter your email ↓ below ↓ to get career guidance and light to steer by direct to your inbox.
 Soul-affirming goodness.